djkazic/bpub/README.md

 `bpub` is a method for embedding data on Bitcoin using fake pubkeys that *appear* to be real compressed secp256k1 pubkeys.

+Note: there is currently a bug that requires you share `redeem_scripts.json` to allow for reconstruction.
+I am working on a more self-contained version that will not require this.

 Usage:
 ```
 # Encode file